Hungarians love to think of Lecsó as their own national food, because they love the Lecsó. (Me too.)

 My grandfather always put a hot green pepper in his Lecsó.
 I like also the hot Lecsó, I sprinkle the Lecsó wiht crushed chili (or fresh jalapeno).

-- 5 Sweet Hungarian yellow wax peppers (or banana peppers) diced and remove its seeds
+- 5 Sweet Hungarian yellow wax peppers (or banana peppers) (chopped and remove its seeds)

 - 4 egg